Parenting Visitation Rights and Custody Agreements in Alberta

 While there is no required formatting, the following criteria should be clearly stated and explained in your parenting plan:

-- The state of the child’s overall well-being and a history of the care and parenting the child has received
+- The state of the child’s overall well-being and history of the care and parenting the child has received

 - Any history of family violence and what impact it had on the child and other family members